liigo/encoding/README.md

 encoding
 ========
-to decode "percent encoding" string to utf-8, to convert from/to unicode codepoint and utf-8 chars. by Liigo, 2013-10.
+to decode "percent encoding" string to utf-8, to convert from/to unicode codepoint and utf-8 chars.

+by Liigo, Oct.
+2013.

 ###How to use
 See encoding.h header: